shmibs/dotfiles/README.md

-both are fantastic for keyboard-driven file management, but still've got to figure out how to write a ranger extension that can receive selections from sxiv, because squinting at filenames is just bleh.
+both are fantastic for keyboard-driven file management, but still've got to figure out how to write a ranger extension that can receive selections from sxiv, because squinting at filenames is just bleh. python is my bane, though...

 ###pentadactyl

 keyboard-driven browsing ^_^. try
 [setting your hint keys](http://5digits.org/pentadactyl/faq#faq-hintkeys).

-kind of scared if it disappearing forever, though, which will probably happen after this firefox version is dropped from lts...
+kind of scared of it disappearing forever, though, which will probably happen after this firefox version is dropped from lts...
 X_X

 ###dunst/dmenu/compton/lemonbar/nitrogen